tl;dr Short Answer: The [Dreadnought] Super Twist Car Drying Towel

 - low pile prevents linting and streaking.

-For a car with a perfect paint finish you should pick a towel with a higher pile, like:
+For a car with a perfect paint finish the best towel to dry your car will have a higher pile, like:

 [Motherfluffer XL] Plush Drying Towel.